FahimU123/Pro-Stepper/README.md

 #### **Download and Build:**
 1. Clone or download the project from the repository.
 2. Open the project in Xcode.
-3. Build and run the app on an ARKit-compatible iPad.
+3. Build and run the app on an iPad.

 #### **Permissions:**
 - Upon launch, the app will prompt you to grant camera access.
-This is a critical requirement for the AR functionality.
+This is necessary for real-time motion tracking and analysis.

 #### **Experience:**
-- Enjoy the immersive welcome audio message.
+- Follow guided exercises with real-time feedback.
-- Explore and interact with the 3D models that showcase Bangladesh's cultural highlights.
+- Track and analyze movement patterns to ensure effective rehabilitation.
-- Follow the on-screen instructions to learn more about each featured element.
+- Enjoy personalized progress updates and adaptive difficulty levels.

-Enjoy your journey through Bangladesh's cultural heritage with **Bangladesh AR Experience**, and discover the fascinating stories behind its symbols and traditions!
+With **Pro Stepper**, physical therapy becomes an interactive and intelligent experience, empowering users to recover efficiently while staying motivated.

 ---

 ### **Demo**

 Coming soon...